homeomorfismo/sites/psu-site/experience.md

 permalink: /work/
 ---

+# Intern, Comp-Scholar, Lawrence Livermore National Laboratory, Livermore, CA. Summer 2023

+I worked at LLNL as an Intern, under the [Computing Scholar Program](https://computing.llnl.gov/sites/default/files/scholar-expo-flier-final.pdf).
+My mentor was [Dr. Chak Shing Lee](https://people.llnl.gov/lee1029), with contributions from [Dr. Panayot S. Vassilevski](https://web.pdx.edu/~panayot/).
+Our work focused on implementing and comparing different block-solvers for the discretization of Darcy equations.
+In particular, we implemented a Bramble-Pasciak transformation to the system, that allows the application of conjugate gradient for systems that are not symmetric positive definite.
+We also implemented a reduced preconditioned conjugate gradient iteration that relies on a specific choice of the preconditioner.
+This work was implemented in MFEM, and we expect it to be available in the set of miniapps MFEM enjoys.

 # Givens, Argonne National Laboratory, Lemont, IL.
 Summer 2022

 I worked at ANL as a Givens Intern.